All Episodes

 And, you know, what are we going to learn from all of this?

-And what do you make of this increase of incidents in some states?
+And what do you make of this increase of incidence in some states?

-Well, you know, 19 states, as you mentioned, have an an increase but seven have a sixty percent or greater increase over the past two weeks.
+Well, 19 states, as you mentioned, have an increase, but seven have a 60% or greater increase over the past two weeks.

-Outdoor activities are much less problematic because you don't have a small unventilated room where one person who's got virus coming out of their mouth spreads to everybody else.
+Outdoor activities are much less problematic because you don't have a small and unventilated room where one person who's got virus coming out of their mouth spreads everybody else.

-However, just to be concrete about it, Mayor de Blasio today says we're not gonna for sure open up New York City to the next stage on Monday even though we're supposed to and we know the numbers are perfect in terms of following guidelines, because he's worried that because of the protests, you might see some increased cases.
+However, just to be concrete about it, Mayor de Blasio today says we're not going to for sure open up New York City to the next stage on Monday, even though we're supposed to, even though the numbers are perfect in terms of following guidelines, because he's worried that because of the protests, you might see some increased cases.

 So even if it doesn't actually do anything, the fact that our leadership is considering it as a factor that may impact whether we open or not is a problem.